roots/bud/sources/@repo/markdown-kit/readme/templates/root.md

 Have you produced a bud.js extension and want to share it here?
 Please, create an issue sharing information about your project.

+For more information on authoring your own extension [consult the documentation](https://bud.js.org/guides/extending/) and the source code of the extensions in this repository.

 ## Contributing

 {{>contributing}}